Classification of Breast Cancer Histopathology Images using a Modified Supervised Contrastive Learning Method: Method

 where $W_i$ is the matrix that transforms the input image from the RGB space to the H\&E space, and $\hat{W_i}$ is the network's output for the auxiliary task. $\mathcal{L}_{a}$ measures the difference between the predicted and original transformation matrices using Squared L2.

 The resulting loss value is then fed back to the network with a negative sign to reduce the model's sensitivity to variations in stain colors.
 The experiments showed that incorporating the auxiliary task alone does not significantly improve the model's accuracy.
 However, to leverage the benefits of this technique, images must first be augmented using HED and then provided as inputs to the encoder.
-Moreover, during the fine-tuning stage, other data augmentation methods are utilized to further enhance the model's generalization capabilities and increase the learning process's robustness.
+Moreover, during the fine-tuning stage, other data augmentation methods are utilized to enhance the model's generalization capabilities further and increase the robustness of the learning process.